 Each divorce case is different and inheritance and property division are two very complicated areas and governed by a complex set of laws.
 Each case is decided based on the particular facts and circumstances.
 If you find yourself in a situation where you or your spouse has a considerable inheritance that needs to be worked out, you should seek legal help from a competent and experienced St. Louis divorce attorney.

-At The Betz Law Firm, we are committed to guiding our clients through the court process with same level of professionalism that we would wish for our own family members.
-We are aware of the trust our clients place in us with the future of their family and we strive daily to earn it.
-Call us today for a free 30 minute phone consultation at (314) 801-8488 or fill out our online contact form.
+At The Betz Law Firm, we are committed to guiding our clients through the court process with the same level of professionalism that we would wish for our own family members.
+We are aware of the trust our clients’ place in us with the future of their family and we strive daily to earn it.
+Call us today for a free 30-minute phone consultation at (314) 801-8488 or fill out our online contact form.